 By reading this article you have gained some insights how the management of full-time employees evolved in our first few years.
 From total chaos, we changed to a strict SCRUM company and we also used the Pomodoro technique to keep our distraction-free times.

-I want to emphasize again, that one of the most important habits we developed was the daily planning.
-With the help of that, we could estimate much, much better and the scrum meetings
+I want to emphasize again that one of the most important habits we developed was the daily planning.
+With the help of that, we could estimate much, much better and the scrum meetings were more useful for everyone.

 It worked very, very well with full-time employees, but after a while, we started to work together with many part-time employees.
 If you are interested why SCRUM was not suitable for them and how we changed the management in our company to work effectively, then come back and read the next article in this series.